IntBio-UCD/jetstream-setup/setup_modifications.md

 Things to do differnetly next time.
 These are updates I am making to my instance as I go

+2025 has incorporated the previous updates, so this is blank for now.

+# For 2025

+# For 2024 (not needed for 2025 image)

 ## Freebayes

 The apt install doesn't include scripts that  I need.
 And it is picky about versions, so it gets its own Conda environment